-Drug Research Doctoral Programme - Admission Criteria and Instructions for Applicants
+Doctoral Programme on Drug Research and Diagnostics - Admission Criteria and Instructions for Applicants

-The training provides a general view of the drug development process, starting from molecular and mechanistic levels and continuing to preclinical and clinical drug research, pharmaceutical development, and pharmacoepidemiology.
+DRD is a postgraduate programme in Drug Discovery and Development at the University of Turku.
+The training provides a comprehensive overview of the drug development process, spanning from molecular and mechanistic levels to preclinical and clinical drug research, pharmaceutical development, and pharmacoepidemiology.
+Similarly, comprehensive training is provided to those who focus on research towards diagnostic methods and their applications.

 > Application periods for doctoral training